This website has been translated from Danish to English by using artificial intelligence (AI)

 Do you need to dispose of asbestos?

-2. Wrap asbestos in two layers of clear plastic
+2. Pack the asbestos waste in two tightly sealed clear plastic bags*

 At the recycling centre you can deliver up to 15 eternit sheets.
-If you have more, you must book a haulier to transport the sheets to our landfill at Audebo Environmental centre.
-Before the hauler arrives at our landfill, the sheets must be wrapped in two layers of dense, closed plastic or in big bags.
+If you have more, you need to book a haulier to transport the sheets to ARGO's landfill at Audebo Environmental Centre.

 Asbestos is typically found in: